 We use single-pulse transcranial magnetic stimulation (TMS) to measure the location and strength of brain connections that control hand movements.

-- Placebo Comparator Drug
+- Placebo Comparator Biological

 - Transcranial direct current stimulation (tDCS) Device